Accommodation Services at the University of Tasmania offers an excellent Homestay program for students studying at the University.

 Homestay accommodation, where available, provides a safe, caring, and rewarding environment with an Australian host.
 Homestay is about experiencing Australian culture with a local family and students can improve their English faster by talking with their hosts.

 What to expect in Homestay

-Families in Australia are varied - some have only one host parent, some will have host parents from another cultural background, and most of the time the mother will go outside the family home and work during the day.
+Families in Australia are varied; some have only one host parent, some will have host parents from another cultural background, and in many families both parents work.
 A household may also include other homestay students.
 Most families have a pet, usually a cat or dog.
 Pets will often come into the house.

-The Homestay host prepares the evening meals and provides students with food to make breakfast and lunch themselves.
-Students are welcome to cook food from their home country and host families love trying these dishes!
+The Homestay host prepares the evening meals and provides students with food to make breakfast and lunch.
+Students are encouraged to cook food from their home country and host families love trying these dishes!

 Students living in Homestay are subject to guidelines, which are outlined in the Student Homestay Agreement.
 The Homestay host may also have family 'rules' which help all members to live together and to know what is expected.